What to See & Do in Wadi Rum!

-Not only for the great photo opportunities but to experience the mode of transport the dominated these lands for millenia
+Not only for the great photo opportunities but to experience the mode of transport that dominated these lands for millennia.

-Although it is an expensive way to see the landscapes of Wadi Rum, the aerial view that shows the natural formations on a scale that can not be understood from the ground is an unforgettable experience
+It is an expensive way to see the landscapes of Wadi Rum.
+However the aerial view that shows the natural formations and vastness of the desert that can not be understood from the ground.
+It is a unique and unforgettable experience.

-The best way to get around and see the most of the Wadi Rum Protected Area is on a 4×4 excursion to all of the major attractions
+The best way to see the most of the Wadi Rum Protected Area is on a 4×4 excursion to all of the major attractions

 1. Desert Views

-Above all else Wadi Rum is famous for the photogenic scenery and diversity of stunning desert landscapes (best experienced from the back of an open top 4×4 excursion).
+Above all else Wadi Rum is famous for the photogenic scenery and diversity of stunning desert landscapes.
+They are best experienced from the back of an open top 4×4 excursion.

 2. Sandstone Cliffs

-The formations that have been carved out of the rock through natural weathering creates stunning arrays of colours and textures as the sun passes overhead throughout the day.
+The formations carved into the rock through natural weathering is stunning.
+The cliffs have created amazing arrays of colours and textures as the sun passes overhead throughout the day.

 3. Traditional Zarb